project-yoru/aurora-guides/_pages/getting_started.md

 ## 1. What is Aurora

-Workshop Aurora is a framework for web-based **visual novels**.
-It's designed to help creators build from only story scripts and
+Workshop Aurora is a framework for web-based **visual novels** (people also call some of them GalGames).
+It's designed to be the easiest way for creators to build games from only story scripts and materials.

-## 2. First app
+## 2. First game

 ### 2.1.
-Get the demo app
+Get the demo repo

 ### 2.2.
 Structure